 Accounting Standards Update, ASU 2016-02, Leases - In February 2016, the FASB issued amendments to the way lessees record lease transactions.
-Upon implementation, lessees will be required to recognize at commencement the right-of-use asset and a lease liability representing the lessee's obligation to make lease payments arising from the lease, as discounted, for all leases except short-term leases.
-This Standard is effective for annual financial statements issued for fiscal years beginning after December 15, 2021, and early adoption is permitted.
-Management is currently evaluating the impact the amendments to this ASU will have on the financial statements of the Corporation.
+Lessees are required to recognize at commencement the right-of-use asset and a lease liability representing the lessee's obligation to make lease payments arising from the lease, as discounted, for all leases except short-term leases.
+This Standard was effective for annual financial statements issued for fiscal years beginning after December 15, 2021, and early adoption was permitted.
+Management has determined the amendments to this ASU did not affect the financial statements of the Corporation.

-Subsequent Events - Subsequent events have been evaluated through October 31, 2022, which is the date the financial statements were available to be issued.
+Subsequent Events - Subsequent events have been evaluated through September 23, 2023, which is the date the financial statements were available to be issued.